Investment appetite rebounds in post-election Britain - Deloitte

-LONDON British firms' appetite for risk has increased since the general election in May, a survey of finance directors showed on Monday, with businesses confident that Prime Minister David Cameron will be able to negotiate better ties with the European Union before holding a referendum on whether the UK should stay or leave.
+LONDON British firms' appetite for risk has increased since a national election in May, a survey of finance directors showed on Monday, with businesses confident that Prime Minister David Cameron will be able to negotiate better ties with the European Union before holding a referendum on whether the UK should stay or leave.

 Cameron's centre-right Conservative Party was re-elected in May, allaying concerns voiced by a number of firms about the opposition Labour Party's business policies.